ricmmartins/rmmartinsblog/_posts/2023-12-08-openshift-local.md

 ### Conclusion

-Deploying applications on OpenShift doesn't have to be complicated.
-Using the oc CLI, you can efficiently deploy and manage applications directly from source code repositories like GitHub.
-This approach offers a powerful and flexible way to work with OpenShift, making it an excellent tool for developers at all levels.
+Deploying an application on OpenShift Local is a beginner-friendly way to delve into the world of Kubernetes and container orchestration.
+This hands-on experience lays a solid foundation for more advanced OpenShift concepts and practices.
+As developers become more comfortable with OpenShift, they can explore its full potential in cloud environments, scaling, and managing complex, containerized applications.